lwsinclair/safetyculture-mcp-server/README.md

 ### Action Data (Using Feed API)

 - `get_actions`: Get SafetyCulture actions for a specific time period
+  - Filter by status (e.g., 'in_progress', 'completed', 'overdue')
+  - Filter by priority (e.g., 'low', 'medium', 'high')
+  - View detailed information about each action
+- `get_action_details`: Get detailed information about a specific action by ID

 ## About the Feed API